The fundamentals of 4...20 mA current loops

 To illustrate Ohm's Law, we will have a look at a typical AA battery:

 The charge at the left terminal, (Point A) is negative compared to the charge at right terminal, (point B).
 In this battery, the difference in charge, (the voltage), is 1.5 V.

-When a circuit is connected to the battery, it creates a path for electrons to flow from the negative terminal to the positive terminal.
+When a circuit is connected to the battery, it creates a path for current to flow from the positive terminal to the negative terminal.
 The lamp in the following circuit has a resistance of 5 Ω. This resistance regulates the amount of current flowing through the circuit.

 Current = Voltage/Resistance, so the current flowing around the loop is 1.5 V /5 Ω = 0.3 A.

 The amount of current flow can be changed by altering the loop resistance or the loop voltage.
 Most current loops found in industrial applications are powered by a fixed 24 V source, so the loop current is changed by varying the opposition to current flow on the loop.

 The loop transmitter

 A loop transmitter measures a process variable, and regulates the loop current between 0.004 and 0.02 A, (4 mA…20 mA), by varying the opposition to current flow of the loop.
 Loop transmitters can measure nearly any process variable, for example temperature, pressure, level, or flow.